sirjmann92/sonarr-tmm-custom-script/README.md

 -------------

 1. Sonarr and tMM must be installed and working.
-2.  tMM configured to use its HTTP API: [tMM HTTP API Documentation](https://www.tinymediamanager.org/docs/http-api).
+2.  tMM must be configured to use its HTTP API: [tMM HTTP API Documentation](https://www.tinymediamanager.org/docs/http-api).
 3. Sonarr must have access to the tMM log directory (read-only at minimum).
     -    If using Docker for Sonarr, add a volume mapping to your Compose/Run config (e.g., `/path/to/tmm/logs:/tmm-logs:ro`).
 5. Sonarr must not be allowed to create `tvshow.nfo` (Metadata settings).